sandoche/Darkmode.js/README.md

 * A CSS class `darkmode--activated` is added to the body tag when the darkmode is activated.
 You can take advantage of it to override the style and have a custom style
 * Use the class `darkmode-ignore` where you don't want to apply darkmode
 * You can also add this style: `isolation: isolate;` in your css, this will also ignore the darkmode.
+* It is also possible to revert the dark-mode with this style `mix-blend-mode: difference;`

 ### Examples
 ```css